NexiumResearch

 Pronounced - AY-nus

-The opening at the end of the digestive tract where bowel contents leave the body.
+The opening at the end of the large intestine.
+Stool leaves the body through this opening.

 Apathy